Heavenhood1537/Good-Dictionary/README.md

 🎯 Future Plans

-Expand to 50,000+ entries
+Expand to 70,000+ entries
 Add word categories and tags
 Implement advanced filtering options
 Add pronunciation guides where relevant
 Include more cross-references between related terms

 📄 License
 This dictionary is a personal collection compiled with care and dedication to the beauty of language.

-"Language is the dress of thought." - Samuel Johnson Created with ❤️ by a lover of words and their meanings
+It is licenced under a free public use MIT licence, Licence file might be found in the same GitHub's repository named Good-Dictionary.